Doctor of Medicine and Doctor of Philosophy Combined Degree Program

 The purpose of this program is to provide research training for highly motivated medical students planning careers in academic medicine.

-The College of Medicine offers a combined training program leading to both Doctor of Medicine (MD) and Doctor of Philosophy (PhD) degrees.
+The Naresh K. Vashisht College of Medicine offers a combined training program leading to both Doctor of Medicine (MD) and Doctor of Philosophy (PhD) degrees.

-To accomplish this, our program integrates the studies and requirements for both the MD and PhD degrees, providing students with many opportunities to relate their study of clinical medicine with basic biomedical science.
-Such training produces medical scientists with unique insights into human disease processes.
+Our program integrates the studies and requirements for both the MD and PhD degrees, providing students with many opportunities to relate their study of clinical medicine with basic medical sciences.
+Such training produces physician scientists with unique insights into human disease processes.

 Program Requirements